Descendants of John Adey

 1. John Adey was born about 1640.
 He died after 1697.

 Family records now lost say that John was possibly the son or grandson of a Roundhead soldier.
-He was born at the time that the struggle between the King and Parliament began and he lived through the Civil War in 1642, the restoration of the monarchy in 1660, the plague outbreak of 1665 and the Gloucester smallpox outbreak of 1687.
+He was born close to the time that the struggle between the King and Parliament began and he lived through the Civil War in 1642, the restoration of the monarchy in 1660, the plague outbreak of 1665 and the Gloucester smallpox outbreak of 1687.
 Family tradition says that he was the 12th wealthiest in Painswick in 1685.
 According to "Glimpses of the history of Painswick" by F. A. Hyett in 1700 there were 186 families in Painswick.

 John obtained Ifold (now Highfold) from widow Cooke some time after 1684.
 Ifold is also the site of a Roman villa.
 John Ady of Ifold was an overseer of the poor for Edge Tithing in 1686/1687.
 A hearth tax receipt for 1686 was still with Edward Henry Adey c 1950 but unfortunately cannot be found at present.
 He was a constable in 1695 and churchwarden in 1697.
 His signature or his sons is on the inspection of the parish accounts 24th April 1701.
 Stone from his estate was used in the building of the Congregationalist Chapel in 1705.